apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 ### Heroku

-The CAS projects provides a public **paid-for-by-Apereo-members** instance of the CAS Initializr on [Heroku][initializr], paid for by the
-Apereo CAS support subscribers.
+The CAS projects provides a public instance of the CAS Initializr on [Heroku][initializr], **paid for by the Apereo CAS support subscribers**.
 To get started with this instance, a simple way might be to include the following function in your bash profile:

 ```bash
 function getcas() {